fpom/pytl/README.md

  - additional checks can be performed within each method using `assert`s whose error messages will be reused in the translation error message

 See `tl/__init__.py` for more details.

+## Licence

+`pytl` is (C) 2020 Franck Pommereau <franck.pommereau@univ-evry.fr>

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.